Chapter 9: Distributional Social Impacts

 After completing this chapter, students should be able to:

-1. Identify stakeholders in the social CBA perspective.
+1. Identify stakeholders in the social CBA.

 2. Describe the distribution of costs and benefits from the social CBA.